Wells Fargo brokers' commissions rise in second quarter

 As part of the push, they have encouraged banking clients with $50,000 to $5 million to become brokerage customers.

 Wells sells brokerage products and services through freestanding Wells Fargo Advisors offices as well as bank branches and independent brokers who use the Wells name.
-It vies with Bank of America Corp’s Merrill Lynch as the second largest U.S. brokerage firm behind Morgan Stanley, as measured by number of brokers.
+It vies with Bank of America Corp’s (BAC.N) Merrill Lynch as the second largest U.S. brokerage firm behind Morgan Stanley (MS.N), as measured by number of brokers.

 Wells Fargo said second-quarter profit jumped 19 percent from a year earlier to a record $5.5 billion as credit quality improved in its massive residential mortgage businesses.